Impact of dark matter spikes on the merger rates of Primordial Black Holes: Conclusions

 In this work, we have reviewed the accretion of dark matter (DM) spikes around isolated primordial black holes (PBHs).
 Then we studied the effect of the growth of DM spikes on the initial orbital parameters of PBH binaries formed in the early Universe.
 To probe the merger dynamics of PBH binaries, we made assumptions about the ways in which these spikes can impact the evolution of PBH binaries.
 We have calculated the current merger rates of PBH binaries with DM spikes for three different extended PBH mass functions under the assumption that either the DM spikes are completely evaporated before merger (``evaporated" spikes) or they remain static up to the merger (``static" spikes).

 Our calculations verify that for the density profile of $\rho(r)\propto r^{-9/4}$, the mass of the DM spike being accreted around an isolated PBH is directly proportional to the mass of the PBH itself.
 We have demonstrated for the first time that the \textit{impact} of DM spikes on the formation of PBH binaries is independent of the masses of the component PBHs.
 We find that the effect of DM spikes on the orbital parameters increases with the scale factor at which the formation of the binary takes place, as this allows more time for the DM spike to grow.
 The impact of DM spikes on the initial semi-major axis can be substantial for binaries forming around matter-radiation equality or later, but the impact on the initial binary eccentricity is typically negligible.
-While previous studies have found that the presence of DM spikes typically increases the PBH merger rate~\cite{Kavanagh:2018ggo,Pilipenko:2022emp}, our results suggest a more subtle behaviour for extended mass functions.
-We found that in the scenario of evaporated DM spikes, the merger rates can be increased or decreased by around a factor of two.
-However, when the DM spikes are considered static until merger, the merger rates of PBH binaries can be reduced by many orders of magnitude.
-This is especially true for very asymmetric binaries, which potentially has implications for searches for dressed PBH IMRIs and EMRIs.